digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-45.md

 * September 7: Interview with IFD about a new potential digital twin project
 * September 9: Gave digital twin presentation (especially DIGITbrain) to IDA event on digitalisation in Aarhus

+#### Casper Thule
+* Prototype DTP in into-cps application
+* MaestroCheck fix
+* Project group guidance counselor for bachelors EE and ICT 1. semester
+* September 7: Interview with IFD about a new potential digital twin project
+* talking with NGIN about digital twins
+* In talks with company, iclimate center and ECE institute (and DIGIT of course) on IFD grand solution project.
+* All reviews have come in for overture workshop, 7 papers accepted.
+Hurray!
+Event is october 22, book the date.
+Expected program is about 9-16 with dinner in the evening.
+Keynote speaker is in progress.
+* Discussed IOT lab setup with Emil

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2